High-intensity interval training has been all the heart-racing rage ever since it, er, hit the fitness scene many moons ago.

 But the sweat set might not realize that the most effective part of the workout is also the very thing the majority of people get wrong.
-(Too soon for a La La Land/Moonlight joke?)
-“They think high intensity, high volume—instead of high intensity, low volume,” explains Rachel Vaziralli, the creative manager of group fitness at Equinox, with a master’s degree in exercise science.
+“They think high-intensity, high volume—instead of high-intensity, low volume,” explains Rachel Vaziralli, the creative manager of group fitness at Equinox and exercise-science expert.
 “You can’t perform at a true high intensity if [the workout] is long.”

-Too often HIIT is used as a synonym for “hardcore” when describing workouts that are 60 minutes or longer.
-Especially in boutique fitness classes where intensity has become an obsession, the term gets thrown around like a five-pound medicine ball.
+Too often HIIT is used as a synonym for “hardcore” to describe workouts that are 60 minutes or longer.
+Especially in boutique fitness classes, where intensity has become a near obsession, the term gets thrown around like a five-pound medicine ball.
 So what is the optimal amount of time to HIIT before you quit?

 Of course, you (of sweaty ambitions) may be thinking, Why not just keep layering more intense intervals on for a longer, harder workout?

-Proof that you really can pack a lot of power in a little time: this 6-minute HIIT workout.
+Proof that you really can pack a lot of power in a little time: This 10-minute beach workout Halle Berry’s trainer swears by.
 If you’re reconsidering your fitness routines, try to avoid these 10 gym faux pas the next time you work out.

 Originally published February 28, 2017; updated July 16, 2018, with additional reporting from Kells McPhillips.